 DCKH has been active in Bangladesh since 2009.
 The leading surgeon from the very beginning of the project is Dr. Mohammad Quamruzzaman.
 Dr. Zaman (as he is widely known) is one of the most experienced and qualified surgeons in Bangladesh.
 Since September 2018 we have also been cooperating with the renowned Australian aid organization Operation Cleft Australia (OCA).
 The third project partner is the local organization Syed Nuruddin Ahmed Development Foundation (SNADF), responsible for local administration.
 The cooperation with OCA added three new surgeons – Prof. Dr. Siddiky, Prof. Dr. Chakraborty and Prof. Dr. Ahmed – to our team.
 Dr. Ulrike Lamlé supports our aid project in Bangladesh as a pro bono project manager.

 Ganges, Brahmaputra and Meghna are the three major rivers in the country.
 They are the basis of life for the Bangladeshis and at the same time represent a great danger.
 In the rainy season between June and September, the monsoons regularly lead to violent floods.
-The population then suffers from the consequences of the extensive destruction.
+The population suffers the consequences of the massive destruction.

 Bangladesh is known for its textile industry, which, along with agriculture, is one of the country’s most important economic sectors and gives many people work.
 Working conditions are often life threatening.
 The minimum wage of around 50 euros per month is hardly enough to survive.